-If you’re like most homeowners, you probably don’t understand the inner workings of your air conditioner.
-Nor do you wish to.
+Like most homeowners, you probably don’t understand the inner workings of your air conditioner, nor do you wish to.
 All you care about is that it continues to produce that refreshing cold air you rely on to keep your Las Vegas home cool.

 The fan motor is a fairly uncomplicated yet vital part of an air conditioner.
 It’s the part of the unit that pumps air through the system.
 Without that circulation of air, your AC won’t cool your home.

 Because the fan motor is one of the hardest working parts of an air conditioner, it is subjected to a lot of wear and tear that can lead to frequent repairs or replacements.
 The cost can add up when you start thinking about replacements and labor.
 Once the fan motor breaks down, the AC will stop blowing cold air, and that’s something you don’t want on a hot summer’s day.

 Five Signs That Indicate a Failing AC Fan Motor